 Matthew Henry is known primarily because of his commentary on the Bible.
 The massive work shows his dedication to the systematic exposition of Scripture which he learned from the Puritans as taught to him by his father.
 It was his practice to systematically preach through Scripture which then provided exegetical information for his commentary series.
 Henry’s comments show his faithfulness to preach the whole counsel of God.
 Writing a commentary on the whole Bible is an ambitious project which Henry, unfortunately, was not able to complete.
 The book of Acts is the last portion he wrote before he passed away.
 The remainder of the New Testament was completed by other men using Henry’s notes (see Notes for a list of the writers).
 The date of publication of the first edition of Henry’s commentary titled, An Exposition of all the Books of the Old and New Testament: Wherein the Chapters are Summed up in Contents;…In Six Volumes, has proven elusive, but the third edition was issued 1721-1725 (maybe).
 Henry has been republished over the years in three, nine, and six volumes, as well as a single abridged version.
 A quick scan of the British Library shows about a dozen English editions.
 It is possible that Matthew Henry’s magnum opus is the most influential Bible commentary published since the Reformation because it has enjoyed use by a general Christian readership while works by John Calvin and Martin Luther have been used by the Reformed and Lutheran respectively.
 His other works were published in a collection titled, The Miscellaneous Works of the Rev. Matthew Henry, V.D.M.
 Containing in Addition to those heretofore Published, Numerous Sermons, now first Printed from the Original Manuscripts…[etc.], which includes a biography of his father, and it was published in two volumes in London by Joseph Ogle Robinson, 1833.
 There is also a set titled, The Select Works of the Late Rev. Matthew Henry; Being a Complete Collection of all His Treatises, Sermons, and Tracts, as Published by Himself; and a Memoir of His Life, two volumes, Glasgow: A. Fullarton & Co., 1833, which is possibly the same as the first two volume set but published beyond Hadrian’s Wall instead of London.

 Notes—The header photograph was taken by the author from the walkway atop the ancient Roman wall around Chester.
 From its Tudor appearance, it must have existed in Henry’s day.
 Broad Oak, Flintshire, United Kingdom may be represented today in The Broad Oak which is a pub about twenty miles northwest of Worthenbury where Philip Henry was a minister (the oldest pub in England claims to date to the sixth century).
 The Broad Oak is about nine miles west of Chester.
-For more information about dissenters read on this site “Alexander Waugh, 1754-1827,” and the post on ref21, “Lord, Have Mercy on Us,” which is by the author of this site and it addresses the dissenter background of Daniel Defoe.
+For more information about dissenters read on this site “Alexander Waugh, 1754-1827,” and the author of this site’s post on Place for Truth, “Lord, Have Mercy on Us,” which addresses the dissenter background of Daniel Defoe.
 The Act of Uniformity was enacted May 19, 1662.
 The publications excluding mention of Henry’s Presbyterianism are The New International Dictionary of the Christian Church, Concise Dictionary of National Biography (circa 1930?), and Cyclopedia by McClintock and Strong.
 Henry mentioned Jus Divinum which refers to Jus Divinum Regiminis Ecclesiastici, or The Divine Right of Church Government, by sundry Ministers of London, 1646, which was reprinted by Naphtali Press and edited by David Hall, but unfortunately, it is out of print, so maybe a used copy could be purchased if one is desired.
 The book sets forth the case that presbyterian polity is the polity of Scripture, which is something Matthew Henry, as noted in the quote from him above, disagreed with.
 Even though the book is out of print, its descriptive page is still available.
 Matthew Henry’s commentary was completed by the following authors: Romans by Dr. John Evans; 1 Corinthians by Simon Browne; 2 Corinthians and the Thessalonian letters by Daniel Mayo; Galatians by Joshua Bayes, Ephesians by Samuel Rosewell, Philippians and Colossians by Dr. William Harris, 1 & 2 Timothy by Benjamin Andrews Atkinson; Titus and Philemon by Jeremiah Smith; Hebrews and Revelation by William Tong; James by Dr. S. Wright; 1 Peter by Zechariah Merrill; 2 Peter by Joseph Hill, the epistles of John by John Reynolds of Shrewsbury; and Jude by John Billingsley (Williams, Memoirs, vii).
 The primary biographical source used was Memoirs of the Life, Character, and Writings, of the Rev. Matthew Henry, by J. B. Williams, the third London edition, Boston: Pierce & Williams, 1830; the digital copy used for this post is from Samuel Miller Breckinridge’s copy on Internet Archive.
 Williams’ text, page 215, refers to Note J at the end of the book on page ix.
 It reads, “Mr. Henry left a widow and seven surviving children.
 Mrs. Henry continued after her husband’s death many years.
 Her decease is thus noticed by her excellent sister-in-law, Mrs. Savage.
 August 12, 1731.
 Thursday morning dear sister Henry began her everlasting rest.
 To her a merciful release, having been seven months confined.
 She was in her sixty third year.
 His issue by the first marriage was a daughter, Katharine, born February 14, 1689.
 She married Mr. Wittar, of Bomborough, in Wirrall; afterwards Mr. Thomas Yates, of Whitechurch; and lastly Mr. John Ravenshaw, of Whitchurch.
 By the second marriage she had nine children, three of whom died in his life-time.”
 This article has been revised from the original one posted April 2019.